 This scenario isn’t just a castle in the sky.
 In fact, it plays out every day.
-The way it happens is with a reverse mortgage, and more than one million older Americans have used one to retire better.
+The way it happens is with a reverse mortgage, and more than one million seniors have used one to retire better.

-Before getting into how you can make a Home Equity Conversion Mortgage (HECM) reverse mortgage part of your retirement reality, let’s share some ways people are, in fact, putting these loans to work.
-And to make it more fun, let’s break these options into five plays for the defense and five for the offense.
+Before getting into how you can make a Home Equity Conversion Mortgage (HECM) reverse mortgage part of your better retirement, let’s share some ways people are putting these loans to work.

-It’s hard to think about enjoying retirement if your very retirement is under siege from big bills and expenses, including high-interest credit card debt.
+It’s hard to think about enjoying retirement if your very retirement is under siege from big bills and expenses, including higher-interest credit card debt.

 If more money is going out each month than coming in, and you’ve done all you can to trim spending, then a reverse mortgage loan could provide you with exactly the supplement to your income you need to plug those troublesome financial leaks endangering your retirement.

 The first thing a reverse mortgage loan does is pay off your mortgage as a requirement of the loan, if you still have one.
 That alone should increase your monthly cash flow.
-After paying off your existing mortgage, you can receive the remainder of your loan proceeds in a payment plan of your choice to fortify other areas of your retirement
+After paying off your existing mortgage, you can receive the remainder of your loan proceeds in a payment plan of your choice to strengthen other areas of your retirement.

 This potential for increased credit capacity is indeed defense for a rainy day.

-If you’re reading this, first off, our congratulations.
-That means you survived the housing crash in 2007/2008 and the economic roller-coaster ride that was 2020.
-It also means you know how those kinds of cataclysmic events can easily derail even the best-intentioned retirement plan.
-It’s not fun watching your retirement savings lose a third or even half their value in lightning speed, then hoping but not knowing if they’ll bounce back.
+If you went through the housing crash in 2007-2008 and the economic roller-coaster ride of 2020, it means you know how those kinds of cataclysmic events can easily derail even the best-intentioned retirement plan.
+It’s not fun watching your retirement savings lose a third or even half their value at lightning speed, then hoping but not knowing if it’ll bounce back.

-This next defensive measure, which can keep you from taking a capital gains pounding, never gets enough attention.
 Let’s say you’ve exhausted your savings and retirement accounts, making you think you have no alternative but to sell your home to get the cash you need to meet your everyday living expenses.
-The trouble is, when you and your spouse purchased your home, it was worth $50,000 and now it’s worth at least $1 million.
+The trouble is, when you and your spouse purchased your home, it was worth $50,000 and now it might be worth at least $1 million.
 If you sell it, you’re going to take a big capital gains hit, even if you can exempt part of your profits, depending on federal and state tax laws.

 A workaround would be to take out a reverse mortgage.
 In many U.S. states, when one spouse dies, the surviving spouse’s potential profit or capital gain is no longer based on the initial price paid for the house, but its current value.
 So, even if you paid $50,000 for the home and it’s worth $1 million today, in those states, when the spouse dies, for tax purposes it’s as if you paid $1 million.
-Then if you wanted to sell, you wouldn’t have any capital gains exposure.
-You could also pay off your reverse mortgage after the sale.
+If the surviving spouse chooses to sell at that time, they wouldn’t have any capital gains exposure.
+Upon the sale, you would then pay off the loan, a reverse mortgage requirement.

 Before implementing any tax strategy, check with your accountant first.

-If you stuck your money in an FDIC-insured, high-yielding savings account, you’d be lucky to get 1%.2 But every year that you can delay taking Social Security, your patience and discipline will be rewarded by growth of about 8%.
+As of June 2023, if you stuck your money in an FDIC-insured, high-yielding savings account, you’d be lucky to get around 4.50%.
+But every year that you can delay taking Social Security, your patience and discipline will be rewarded by growth of about 8%.
 Once you reach 70, you can still delay taking Social Security, but this growth principle no longer applies.

-It’s your castle, but maybe it’s showing a little wear and tear.
-By fixing it up the way you like, inside and out, you can return to being the lord or lady of the manor, hosting more family events and special occasions.
-Maybe you’re envisioning a grand new patio, deck, and outdoor kitchen — something more than plopping down a flimsy table and a few plastic chairs.
+Your home is your castle, but maybe it’s showing a little wear and tear.
+By fixing it up the way you like, inside and out, you can return to being the lord or lady of the manor, hosting more family events and special occasions — maybe you’re envisioning a grand new patio, deck, and outdoor kitchen.

-But wait, there’s more.
 While you’re making your home more attractive and saleable, you can also make it safer by perhaps widening a door or hallway or installing flooring that doesn’t send you skating across it like an ice rink.
-A reverse mortgage can truly help you finance a home improvement plan.
+A reverse mortgage could truly help you finance a age-in-place home improvement plan.

 That’s right, you can use a reverse mortgage to help you fix up and enjoy your current home, or you can use one just as easily to purchase a new home more suited to your retirement lifestyle.

 By financing the purchase of a new home with a reverse mortgage, you won’t have any monthly mortgage payments.
-You are still obligated, however, to keep up your home and pay property taxes and homeowners insurance, continue to occupy the home as your primary residence, and otherwise comply with all loan terms.
+You are still obligated, however, to keep up your home, pay property taxes and homeowners insurance, continue to occupy the home as your primary residence, and otherwise comply with all loan terms.

 Your children may be looking to purchase their first home, where they can start building equity, just the way you did when you bought your first place.
 Or if they don’t need financial help, perhaps you can start building a strong financial foundation for their children — your grandchildren.